BARCELONA

 (a) global warming

-(b) scarcity of climate-change adapted housing; and
+(b) scarcity of climate-change adapted housing

-(c) population aging and increased heat-vulnerability due to increased age.
+(c) population aging and increased heat-vulnerability due to increased age

 Building on this, we will investigate the interplay between indoor and outdoor exposure to high temperatures - considering sociodemographic characteristics, living conditions, and individual perceptions, and the effects of adaptation and mitigation strategies- including unexpected impacts of specific interventions.

-The overarching aim is to better understand strengths, weaknesses, limitations, and opportunities of existing plans, strategies and interventions to provide tailored recommendations that translate into immediate actions at the local level
+The overarching aim is to better understand strengths, weaknesses, limitations, and opportunities of existing plans, strategies and interventions to provide tailored recommendations that translate into immediate actions at the local level.

 Key data Barcelona

-• During the period between May and September of 2024 the threshold of intense heat (34.1ºC) was exceeded during 3 days, and the very intense heat threshold (36.1ºC) was exceeded during 2 days for these months.
+• During the period between May and September 2024 the threshold of intense heat (34.1ºC) was exceeded during 3 days, and the very intense heat threshold (36.1ºC) was exceeded during 2 days for these months.

 Servei Meteorològic de Catalunya